Will a Fruit Day Make My Wine Taste Better?

 Who Else Uses the Lunar Calendar?

-The lunar calendar is commonly used for gardening and harvesting practices.
+Lunar planting calendars still influence some gardening and farming practices, especially in biodynamic agriculture.
 In fact, the Old Farmer’s Almanac uses the very same lunar calendar to recommend planting schedules.

 fruit-day-root-day-harvesting